acgetchell/mundus-atrox/src/journals/eighth.md

 2. *Calmul* repairs his Musket.
 3. *Wulrif* backs up to get a better view of both streams of soldiers, over one of the bridges.
 It collapses and he falls down into the chasm, taking 4HP damage.
 4. *CoralKing* moves back to get in a more strategic position and holds his action.
 5. A fireball goes off!
-But everyone makes their saving throws, so they only take 16 damage.
+But everyone makes their saving throws, only taking 16 damage.
 6. *Geral* holds his action.
 7. I hold my action.
 8. *Actius* forks his Eldritch Blast.
 He lands both and does 20 damage!
 That guy goes down, as does the one coming at *CoralKing*.